Text by CLOT Magazine

 Already a week in, CTM 2022 Contact asks how we might establish positively transformative modes of contact with other realities beyond our own, be it between people with different ways of life, in different parts of the world, between generations, or with our planetary environment and the diversity of its life forms.
-What modes of listening are relevant and urgent in the present moment and how might we listen in more compassionate ways?
+What listening modes are relevant and urgent in the present moment, and how might we listen more compassionately?

 CTM’s 23rd edition has been split into two parts.
-CTM Part 1 focus on the festival’s exhibition and new installations presented at Kunstquartier Bethanien, plus online talks and workshops to kick-off our Discourse programme.
+CTM Part 1 focuses on the festival’s exhibition, new installations at Kunstquartier Bethanien, and online talks and workshops to kick off our Discourse programme.
 Part 2 will take place in May.

-The CTM 2022 exhibition »Connected Alienation / Vernetzte Entfremdung« provides a look into various aspects of working collaboratively in pandemic times.
-The works by Ale Hop, Ali Eslami & Mamali Shafahi, Dana Gingras / Animals of Distinction, Hugo Esquinca, and Ibrahim Quraishi are the result of artistic exchanges across distances.
-They involve a wide range of voices including Arca, Peaches, Sam Rolfes, Marie Davidson, Lucrecia Dalt, Patrick Mason, KMRU, and many more.
+The CTM 2022 exhibition »Connected Alienation / Vernetzte Entfremdung«looks into various aspects of working collaboratively during pandemic times.
+The works by Ale Hop, Ali Eslami & Mamali Shafahi, Dana Gingras / Animals of Distinction, Hugo Esquinca, and Ibrahim Quraishi result from artistic exchanges across distances.
+They involve various voices, including Arca, Peaches, Sam Rolfes, Marie Davidson, Lucrecia Dalt, Patrick Mason, KMRU, and many more.
 Taken together, they point to potentials, effects, successes, and pitfalls of telematically mediated contact and encounters.
 How can connections, artistic exchange, and mutual understanding be developed and nurtured when physical togetherness is not possible?

 A limited number of virtual visits are available to the CTM 2022 exhibition and installations – including the »Modular Organ System« as well as the Radio Lab works by Fronte Violeta and Andrius Arutiurian – for those who are unable to join us in person.